mcgill-robotics/compsys/README.md

 ![GitHub Logo](/setup/zsh/mcgill_theme.png)
 *Colors and font may vary depending on your terminal settings.*

+The path on the far left is a shortened path to your current working directory.

+The following blue string only appears if you're in a `git` directory and denotes your current checked-out branch.

+The `$` simply delimits where your command starts.
+The symbol is green when the previous command succeeded and red if it failed.

+Whenever you have changes to your local repository that are not on remote, you will see some symbols on the right.
+The most common ones are:

+- `+`: there are staged changes that aren't committed
+- `☼`: there are unstaged changes to tracked files
+- `■`: there are untracked changes
+- `⌘`: there are stashed changes
+- `×`: tracked files were deleted
+- `▲`: local repository is ahead (i.e. commits weren't pushed)
+- `▼`: local repository is behind (i.e. commits weren't pulled)

+More details can be found [here](setup/zsh/prompt_mcgill_setup).

 #### I don't like it.
 Please take me back!
 Don't sweat, simply run: